HexDrone-8850/fvtt-hexprotocol/README.md

 Admin/GM only.
 Sets the designated configuration key to the designated value for the target drone.
 Currently, both configuration values are boolean; `true`/`1` or `false`/`0` are the valid inputs.

+`isAdmin`: If true, the user is an admin for purposes of this module.
+GM users always have admin privileges, in case a malfunctioning drone de-admins everyone on the server.

 `optimizeSpeech`: If true, the drone may not append text to the end of a transmission and may not use transmission codes without extra data (e.g. `050`, `250`) at all.

 `forcePrependId`: If true, the drone must prepend their ID number to messages sent with `/hc!protocol`.